 Online learning emerged as a safe and viable option for education continuity as the COVID-19 pandemic turned personal and professional worlds upside down.

-Even before the pandemic, the global eLearning market was already seeing massive annual global growth and it is expected to reach $336.98 billion by 2026.
+Even before the pandemic, the global eLearning market was already seeing massive annual global growth, and it is expected to reach $374.3 billion by 2026.

-In this post, I am going to show you exactly how to sell online courses from your own website.
+In this post, I will show you exactly how to sell online courses from your own website.

 Let’s dive in!

-Why selling online courses from your own website
+Why sell online courses from your own website

 As I mentioned before, the eLearning market is only growing.